 Kildalton Cross - 10 miles (Historic Church)

-Nearest Accommodation to Kilmeny Old Parish Church:
+Nearest Holiday Cottages to Kilmeny Old Parish Church:

 Nearby accommodation is calculated 'as the crow flies' from Kilmeny Old Parish Church.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.